thewca/wca-regulations/wca-regulations_2012.md

     - 9r1d) the latest permitted date used to determine the qualifying average/mean time or single solve time on the WCA rankings.
     - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
     - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit.
 If a competitor does not solve within the time limit, the judge may terminate and disqualify the attempt.
-The The competitor may be allowed to continue the round, at the discretion of the WCA delegate.
+The competitor may be allowed to continue the round, at the discretion of the WCA delegate.

 ## Article 10: Solved state